smirfolio/MCP-tasksforge/README.md

 | :--- | :--- | :--- |
 | `get_project_context` | `project_id: int` | Fetches the full project context from the remote API. |
 | `log_task_completion` | `completion_report: str` | Appends a timestamped summary to `workflow/.mcp_history.md`. |

+Special thanks to [@CodingtheFuture](https://www.youtube.com/@CodingtheFuture-jg1he) for not only contributing amazing content but for inspiring and uplifting our entire community.